GSA/resources.data.gov/pages/_summaries/geoportal-server.md

 ---
 category: Data tools
+description: 'Geoportal Server allows you to catalog the locations and descriptions of your organization''s geospatial resources in a central repository called a geoportal, which you can publish to the Internet or your intranet. '
 format: Software tool
 layout: resource
 link: https://github.com/Esri/geoportal-server/
 name: Geoportal Server
 publish: 'TRUE'
-shortdescription: a standards-based, open source product that enables discovery and use of geospatial resources including data and services.
 slug: geoportal-server
-source: ''
+source: Esri
-tags: Geospatial
+tags: geospatial
 ---